jaogoy/starrocks/contrib/starrocks-python-client/README.md

 ```

 For a full tutorial on advanced topics like data migrations, handling complex types, and managing views, please refer to the **[Alembic Integration Guide](./docs/usage_guide/alembic.md)**.

-For a detailed reference on all StarRocks-specific table attributes and data types, please see the **[Table Definition Reference](./docs/usage_guide/tables.md)**.

 ## Contributing